-"Oh my God, Europe is like so full of history!"
+“Oh my God, Europe is like so full of history!”
+Two women take a selfie in front of the Brandenburg Gate, Berlin.
 Photo: DPA

 But sooner than they’ve finished sending out their first selfie by the remains of the Berlin Wall, the tides will start to turn.
 They’ll lament that they “miss Mexican food”, even though they’ve never been south of the border.
 They’ll taste their first dose of German bureaucracy – “but how can I register at the Bürgeramt within two weeks of moving if there are no available appointments for six months?!”
 And they’ll grow frustrated with the rush to buy groceries before shops shut down on Sundays.